 Electricity is one of the largest expenses in the treatment process.
 The treatment plant uses a cogeneration engine ("Cogen") powered by captured and compressed biogas gas to create electricity.
 The goal is to generate as much electricity as possible from the Cogen system, to offset purchased electricity.
-In 2016, the NapaSan's solar array completed constructed, but will not come online until 2017.
-This chart shows the total megawatt hours of electricity purchased, electricity produced by cogeneration, and the percentage of total electricity that was self-generated.
+In 2016, the NapaSan's solar array completed constructed, but did not come on line until the end of March 2017.
+This chart shows the total megawatt hours of electricity purchased, electricity produced by cogeneration, electricity produced by solar, and the percentage of total electricity that was self-generated (cogen and solar).